centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-hddtemp-tcp.md

 OK: Drive '/dev/sda' temperature: 24 C status: ok | /dev/sda#drive.temperature.celsius
 ```

-This command would trigger a WARNING alarm if the disk's temperature is reported as over
+This command would trigger a WARNING alarm if the disk's temperature was reported as over
 30° (`---warning-temperature='30'`).

-A CRITICAL alarm would be trigger is the temperature is reported as over 50° or the status
+A CRITICAL alarm would be triggered if the temperature was reported as over 50° or the status
-isn't equal to 'ok' (`--critical-temperature='50' --critical-status='%{status} !~ /ok/i'`).
+wasn't equal to 'ok' (`--critical-temperature='50' --critical-status='%{status} !~ /ok/i'`).

 All available options for a given mode can be displayed by adding the
 `--help` parameter to the command: